Updated 17th September 2021.

 Those who want to travel to the Magallanes Region will need to provide evidence of a negative PCR test, taken within 72 hours before travelling.

-Land borders are currently closed until at least 15th June 2021.
+Land borders are currently closed until further notice.

 On the ground: Traveller Reports:

 These reports have been taken from our South America Backpacker Facebook community.

 Traveller report 17th July 2021 – “[I am in] Northern Chile.
 Border closed to non-residents/non-citizens.
 Phase 3 for the last two weeks.
 Masks everywhere in public.
 Curfew 10pm-5am.
 Weekends just opened up, but interregional travel is still mostly restricted.
 Those who can enter the country must take a PCR test and pay for a 10-day quarantine at an approved list of hotels.
 They can leave after 5 if their PCR is negative.” – Brad